zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     - Authentication is service-dependent
     - Recommended to use the Authentication and Authorization Service for authentication

 ### Authorization

 Authorization is a method used to determine access rights of an entity.

 In the API ML, authorization is performed by the z/OS security manager ([CA ACF2](https://www.ca.com/us/products/ca-acf2.html), [IBM RACF](https://www.ibm.com/support/knowledgecenter/zosbasics/com.ibm.zos.zsecurity/zsecc_042.htm), [CA Top Secret](https://www.ca.com/us/products/ca-top-secret.html)).
 An authentication token is used as proof of valid authentication.
 The authorization checks, however, are always performed by the z/OS security manager.

 ### JWT Token

-The JWT Secret that signs JWT Token is a private key generated during installation.
-This key is stored in the `PKCS12` keystore and in a jwtsecret.key file, which are both located in a protected `/keystore/localhost` directory.
-The JWT token is signed with HS256 signature algorithm.
+The JWT Secret that signs the JWT Token is a private key that is generated during an installation process.
+This key is stored in the `PKCS12` keystore and in a jwtsecret.key file, both of which are located in a `/keystore/localhost` directory that is protected.
+The JWT token is signed with the HS256 signature algorithm.

 ### API ML truststore and keystore